CaskAle/iot-workshop/README.md

 *Jedi Padowan Path*
 ===================

-In order to ensure that everyone get valuable experience with creating Bluemix applications and services, please complete parts I – III together as a team.
+In order to ensure that everyone gets valuable experience with creating Bluemix applications and services, please complete parts I – III together as a team.
 After part III, development will proceed concurrently.
 One system will be used to complete part IV, while another